 It is also the month in which Jane died, on 18th July 1817.

-From Sunday 12th to Saturday 18th July we will be taking a different theme from each of her novels, and using them as starting points to drive our own creativity, whether that’s through prose, poetry, painting, drawing or even embroidery!
+Originally running between the 12th and 18th July 2020, to finish on the anniversary of her death, these prompts can be used and returned to at any time.
+For seven days we take a different theme from each of her novels each day, and using them as starting points to drive our own creativity, whether that’s through prose, poetry, painting, drawing or even embroidery!

-We’ll be sharing the themes and prompts for your creativity each day on this page, as well as sharing across our social media.
+You will find below the themes and prompts for your creativity each day on this page.
 Let us know that you’ll be taking part by sharing your journaling kit with the hashtag #JournalingwithJane

 What is Journaling?

 Journaling is the practice of taking some time out of your day to set down your thoughts and feelings on paper.
 It’s a chance to pause and to reflect.
 While modern journaling is more focused on wellbeing and mindfulness, taking a theme to explore for each day, keeping a daily record is an age old concept and journals do make their appearance in Jane Austen’s novel Northanger Abbey.

 My dear madam, I am not so ignorant of young ladies’ ways as you wish to believe me; it is this delightful habit of journaling which largely contributes to form the easy style of writing for which ladies are so generally celebrated.